verial-lab/typescript-ddd-monorepo_template/docs/adrs/ADR-001-typescript-module-resolution-strategy.md

 ### Module Resolution

 We encountered issues with module resolution when trying to split code into multiple files within packages.
-The root cause was the use of `NodeNext` module resolution in the base TypeScript configuration, which requires explicit file extensions in imports.
+Initially, we used `NodeNext` module resolution which required explicit file extensions in imports, making the code more verbose and error-prone.

 The monorepo has the following structure:

-- Base TypeScript configuration in `ws_tooling/tsconfig/node.json` using `"module": "NodeNext"` and `"moduleResolution": "NodeNext"`
+- Base TypeScript configuration in `ws_tooling/tsconfig/base.json` using `"module": "esnext"` and `"moduleResolution": "bundler"`
+- Node-specific configuration in `ws_tooling/tsconfig/node.json` for packages that require Node.js module resolution
-- Individual packages extending this base configuration
+- Individual packages extending either base.json or node.json as needed
 - Build system using `tsup` to generate both CommonJS and ESM outputs

-When following our style guide, which states that index.ts files should only be used for exports and logic should be in separate files, we encountered TypeScript errors related to module resolution.
+This structure allows us to follow our style guide, which states that index.ts files should only be used for exports and logic should be in separate files.
+The bundler module resolution mode enables this by removing the need for explicit file extensions in imports.

 ### Type Safety